joe7575/Minetest-Hyperloop/README.md

 * It can be used even on small servers (Raspberry PI) without lagging
 * No configuration or programming of the tube network is necessary (only the station names have to be entered)

-The mod includes many different blocks for the tubes, the junctions, the stations, the pod, the ticket/booking machine and the map.
+The mod includes many different blocks for the tubes, the junctions, the stations, the pod, the ticket/booking machine and the map tool.
 It also includes a WiFi tube block for very large distances (admin feature).

 Browse on: ![GitHub](https://github.com/joe7575/Minetest-Hyperloop)